skybet/skybet.github.io/_posts/2017-03-22-implementing-the-schema-registry.md

 ## Overview

 The Schema Registry is essential to teams using Apache Avro and Kafka to stream data from one end to another, the registry makes the encoding and decoding of these messages much more reliable and easy to collaborate on.
-The registry holds all different versions of a schema and can be accessed by anyone relevant to the kafka stream.
+The registry holds all different versions of a schema and can be accessed by anyone relevant to the Kafka stream.
 The schemas are then used to encode and decode Avro encoded messages, usually from Kafka.